IDSIA/bayesRecon/README.md

 ## Usage

 The package `bayesRecon` implements several functions for probabilistic forecast reconciliation.
-The choice of the function depends on the type of the base forecasts and on the size of the hierarchy.
+In the following examples, we show how to use the main reconciliation functions of the package for different types of base forecasts.

+In each example, we

+1.  generate the hierarchical time series;
+2.  compute the base forecasts for each series;
+3.  reconcile the forecasts using the functions from the `bayesRecon` package.

-### Example 1: discrete forecast distributions
+### Example 1: Gaussian forecast distributions

 <img src="./man/figures/hier_small_README.png" width="50%" style="display: block; margin: auto;" />